Senate Republicans block U.S. debt-limit hike as shutdown looms | Politics

 But McConnell insisted the responsibility for the debt ceiling was Schumer's and not his own.
 "His responsibility is to raise the debt ceiling," McConnell said.
 "He has the responsibility.
 And trust me, he will do it."
 BIDEN'S LEGISLATIVE AGENDA

-Democrats are also struggling to unite behind two pillars of Biden's domestic policy agenda: a $1 trillion infrastructure bill and a $3.5 trillion social spending package.
-Democratic lawmakers are still negotiating the size and content of the larger measure.
-It could take several weeks to pass Congress and reach Biden's desk, dangerously close to the debt-limit deadline.
+Democrats are also struggling to unite behind two pillars of Biden's domestic policy agenda: a $1 trillion infrastructure bill and a social spending package pitched at $3.5 trillion that leaders have said will likely need to be trimmed.
+The larger measure could take several weeks to pass Congress and reach Biden's desk, dangerously close to the debt-limit deadline.

 The Democrats originally planned to handle the social spending bill, championed by the party's left wing, in tandem with the infrastructure package, which has drawn bipartisan support.
-But they have scheduled a House vote on the infrastructure bill on Thursday even though the social-spending bill is still being negotiated.
+But they have scheduled a House vote on the infrastructure bill on Thursday even though the spending package is still being negotiated.
 Lawmakers on the party's left insisted that Congress must first pass the social spending bill.

 "We articulated this position more than three months ago, and today it is still unchanged," Representative Pramila Jayapal, leader of the Congressional Progressive Caucus, said in a statement.
 Senate Budget Committee Chairman Bernie Sanders, a powerful voice among left-leaning lawmakers, urged his House allies to oppose the infrastructure bill on Thursday, writing on Twitter that its passage would end their leverage to move forward on the larger reconciliation package.